Equivalent Choice Functions and Stable Mechanisms: Introduction

 \subsection{Related Literature}

-Stable many-to-one matching mechanisms and their incentive properties have been extensively studied~\cite[]{HatfieldKojima2010,Chenetal2014, HirataKasuya2015,KominersSonmez2015,Hatfield2018}.
-Most papers focus on the pure matching model or on the matching with contracts model~\cite[]{HatfieldMilgrom2005,Roth1984b,Fleiner2003}.
+Stable many-to-one matching mechanisms and their incentive properties have been extensively studied~\cite[]{HatfieldKojima2010,Hatfield2015,Chenetal2014,KominersSonmez2015, HirataKasuya2015,Hatfield2018}.
+Most papers focus on the pure matching model or on the matching with contracts model.
 Working with monotone preferences makes our model less general than the full matching with contracts model.
-In particular, all sufficient conditions for stability and the existence of a stable and (group)-strategy-proof mechanism from the literature on matching with contracts also apply to our model.
+In particular, sufficient conditions for stability and the existence of a stable and (group)-strategy-proof mechanism from the literature on matching with contracts also apply to our model.
 However, conditions that are necessary for the general model with contracts are not necessary conditions for the model with monotone preferences.
-Thus our results are independent from previous results for the matching with contracts model.
-For (group)-strategy-proofness, this is because certain preference manipulations are ruled out by our model.
-A student must report monotone preferences.
-Thus, a student cannot rank being admitted to a college without a stipend above being admitted to the same college with a stipend.
-Similarly, weaker conditions are sufficient to guarantee the existence of stable allocations than those for markets with non-monotone preferences.\footnote {To illustrate this point, consider a college admission problem of the following kind: There are two colleges $c_1,c_2$ and three students $s_1,s_2,s_3$.
-Suppose there are two kinds of contracts: A student can be admitted with stipend (represented by the contract term "$1$") or without stipend (represented by the contract term "$0$").
-The colleges have choice functions induced (in the usual way) by the following preferences

-Suppose student always prefer to be admitted at a college under a stipend to being admitted at the same college without a stipend.
-Going through all different cases, one can show that, for any preferences satisfying this monotonicity assumption, a stable allocation (in the matching with contracts sense) exists.
-This changes if students can report non-monotonic preferences.
-Consider the following preferences:

-Student $s_2$ prefers to go to college $c_1$ without a stipend rather than a stipend.
-Thus, in a stable allocation it will never be the case that $s_2$ goes to college $c_1$ with a stipend, because otherwise $c_1$ and $s_2$ could block that allocation.
-This in turn implies that no stable allocation exists: The allocation that matches all three students to $c_1$ without stipend is blocked by student $s_3$ and college $c_2$.
-Any allocation that matches $s_1$ to $c_2$ without stipend is blocked by students $s_1,s_2$ and $s_3$ being admitted to college $c_1$ without stipend.
-Any allocation that matches $s_3$ to $c_2$ without stipend is blocked by student $s_1$ being admitted to college $c_2$ without a stipend.
-Finally, all other allocations are either not individually rational or blocked by students $s_1,s_2$ and $s_3$ being admitted to college $c_1$ without a stipend.}
+Thus, our results are independent of previous results for the matching with contracts model.